havlan/Sokker/README.md

 So the whole thought about this library is that a goroutine listens to a connection.
-Which
+Which receives the data and sends it onwards.
+Another gorutine writes to the client(s).